yaseenkady/tree.pro/raw/15_reproductive/hydatidiform_mode/complete_mole.md

 # .

+Monospermic or dispermic without maternal genome.

 XX is more common than XY.

-Enucleated egg and a sperm.

 2% chance of choriocarcinoma.

 # <

 # >

-High serum human chorionic gonadotropin

-Choriocarcinoma